jmcoleman/burger/README.md

 https://localhost:8080
 ```

-1. Go to Survey
-2. Enter new person
+1. Enter One or More New Burgers
+2. Click on the Devour button to change the state of a specific burger
+3. Click on the Delete button to delete a burger.

 ### Prerequisites

-Node, NPM, MySql
+Node, NPM, MySql, Express, Handlebars

 ### Installing